klarman-cell-observatory/STAG-Seq/README.md

 Sensitive Transcriptomics And Genotyping by sequencing (**STAG-seq**) enabled high-content variant functionalization in primary human immune cells while controlling for allele-dose effects and editing precision.

-Accordingly, we systematically defined functions for rare coding variants associated with monogenic diseases of immune dysregulation that impact type II interferon signaling in macrophages, thus defining mechanisms and explaining modes of inheritance.

-Additionally, we elucidated the function of an autoimmunity-linked pleiotropic noncoding variant by defining its cis-regulatory role in **TNRC18** expression in T cells and ensuing trans effects on endogenous retroviral element derepression.

-Finally, we functionally dissected a credible set of noncoding variants in linkage disequilibrium associated with autoimmunity, implicating a causal variant that increases **TCF7** expression in T cells and modulates cell fate decisions skewing memory versus effector status.

 Collectively, we provide a framework to bridge the gap between genetic associations and functional mechanisms to advance our understanding of disease biology.

 This repository contains the scripts and functions necessary to **process, merge, and analyze** this data, allowing for comprehensive insights into cellular heterogeneity.